winterberryice/tech-interview/README.md

 ## Apps

- > Each app contains 1 (or more) tech challenge(s).
-Please pick and choose one or more to complete, and one that is relevant to the job you are applying for
+Each app contains 1 (or more) tech challenge(s).
+Please pick the task that is relevant to the job you are applying for, and clone the repo.

 ### Backend